 “There are days I drop words of comfort on myself like falling leaves and remember that it is enough to be taken care of by myself.”

 Self-Care Gift Ideas

 Here are five self-care products and gift ideas that you can treat yourself to—every day:

 Sleep Easy Oil

 Sleep Easy Oil makes for a wonderful three-minute evening ritual.
-Taking the time to slow down before bed, massage Sleep Easy Oil into your hairline, temples, and the base of your neck.
+Take a few minutes to slow down before bed and massage Sleep Easy Oil into your hairline, temples, and the base of your neck.
 Finish by lightly rubbing your sinuses and the surrounding area, and then around your eyes.
 Our faces rarely get the attention of a gentle touch.
 Enjoy this intimate time with yourself.

 For more self-care gift ideas, have a peek at our holiday Gift Guide.